-The re-compacted clay or modified soil liner must have an in-situ permeability of less than 1 x 10-9 m/sec.
+The re-compacted clay or modified soil liner must have an in-situ permeability of less than 1 x 10-9 ms-1.
+A geotechnical consultant should be consulted to determine the correct lining thickness and the finished lining must be tested to ensure that it meets the permeability criteria.
 This permeability must be maintained throughout the lifetime of the pond.
-Ongoing maintenance to keep the pond banks free of vegetation can assist in this.
-Trees shall never be allowed to grow in either the base or banks of the pond.
+On going maintenance to keep the pond banks free of vegetation can assist in this.
+Trees shall not be allowed to grow in either the base or banks of the pond.